burningmime/curves/README.md

 # curves

-## This has some bugs in it currently and should not be used for anything ever!

 ### Summary

 This is a C# implementation of Philip J. Schneider's least-squares method for fitting Bézier  curves to a set of input data points, as well as several helper routines/classes to work with Bézier  curves.